Ferlab-Ste-Justine/terracd/README.md

 ## Basics

-terracd expects a file named **config.yml** to be present in its running directory.
+By default, terracd expects a file named **config.yml** to be present in its running directory.
+You can change the expected directory or name of the file by setting the **TERRACD_CONFIG_FILE** environment variable.

 The file has the following top-level fields:
 - **terraform_path**: Path to the terraform binary